Discovery of Two Highly Scattered Pulsars from Image-Based Circular Polarization Searches with the Australian SKA Pathfinder: Introduction

 In the last few decades, the use of radio continuum imaging for pulsar discovery has evolved significantly.
-Recent advances in radio astronomy instrumentation and interferometers have enabled a new generation of high-sensitivity, wide-bandwidth continuum surveys with unprecedented sky coverage and angular resolution.
-Facilities like the Australian SKA Pathfinder (ASKAP) with its Evolutionary Map of the Universe (EMU) survey \citep{norris_emu_2011}, Murchison Widefield Array \citep[][]{lenc_18}, the Karl G. Jansky Very Large Array (VLA) conducting the VLA Sky Survey \citep[VLASS;][]{vlass_20}, Low-Frequency Array (LOFAR) Two-metre Sky Survey \citep[LoTSS;][]{best_23}, LOFAR's TULIPP project \citep{sobey_22}, and MeerKAT's various survey programs \cite[e.g.,][]{fender_16,padmanabh_23} are producing deep, wide-field radio images ideal for identifying pulsar candidates through their spectral and polarization properties.
+The pioneering detection of the first millisecond pulsar PSR~J1939$+$2134 through its characteristic steep-spectrum emission \citep{backer_82} established the potential of this approach long before modern survey capabilities emerged.
+While early attempts often failed to yield new pulsars, recent advances in radio astronomy instrumentation and interferometers have enabled a new generation of high-sensitivity, wide-bandwidth continuum surveys with unprecedented sky coverage and angular resolution.
+Facilities like the Australian SKA Pathfinder (ASKAP) with its Evolutionary Map of the Universe (EMU) survey \citep{norris_emu_2011, hopkins_25}, Murchison Widefield Array \citep[][]{lenc_18}, the Karl G. Jansky Very Large Array (VLA) conducting the VLA Sky Survey \citep[VLASS;][]{vlass_20}, Low-Frequency Array (LOFAR) Two-metre Sky Survey \citep[LoTSS;][]{shimwell_17, best_23}, LOFAR's TULIPP project \citep{sobey_22}, and MeerKAT's various survey programs \cite[e.g.,][]{fender_16,padmanabh_23} are producing deep, wide-field radio images ideal for identifying pulsar candidates through their spectral and polarization properties.